+B.

-B. Absence of Procompetitive Benefits
+Absence of Procompetitive Benefits

-- 153. Defendants cannot demonstrate cognizable efficiencies that would be sufficient to rebut the presumption that the conduct alleged substantially lessened competition in the relevant market. - 154.
-Defendants cannot demonstrate pro-competitive benefits of the conduct alleged that could not have been achieved through alternative means that would have been less restrictive on competition than the conduct alleged. - 155.
-Defendants cannot demonstrate that entry into the relevant market by new competitors or expansion by existing competitors would be timely, likely, or sufficient to offset the anticompetitive effects of the conduct alleged. - approval process is exceptionally time-consuming and expensive.
+152. Defendants cannot demonstrate cognizable efficiencies that would be sufficient to rebut the presumption that the conduct alleged substantially lessened competition in the relevant market.

+153. Defendants cannot demonstrate pro-competitive benefits of the conduct alleged that could not have been achieved through alternative means that would have been less restrictive on competition than the conduct alleged.

+154. Defendants cannot demonstrate that entry into the relevant market by new competitors or expansion by existing competitors would be timely, likely, or sufficient to offset the anticompetitive effects of the conduct alleged.

+155. The entry of new competitors into the relevant market is unlikely because the regulatory approval process is exceptionally time-consuming and expensive.
 Defendants themselves estimate that preparing a PMTA for an e-vapor product would require approximately two and a half years after finalizing the product design.
 No manufacturer has achieved PMTA approval for an e-cigarette product, but Philip Morris International, a multi-national tobacco manufacturer, submitted a PMTA application for its iQOS heat-not-burn ("HNB") device (which is comparable to an e-cigarette in technical complexity) in May 2017 and received approval two years later in April 2019.
 Altria estimated "that a PMTA for an [e-cigarette] would cost approximately \$6 million per [] SKU" and JLI estimated between \$5 and \$10 million per SKU.
-Defendants' internal documents suggest that these figures may significantly underestimate the costs of the PMTA process. - 157.
-In addition to achieving regulatory approval, a new entrant would need to: (i) develop or acquire a product; (ii) manufacture the product at quality and scale; (iii) sell the product; (iv) develop a distribution system; and (v) develop a marketing plan, including a plan to secure shelf space in retail outlets.
+Defendants' internal documents suggest that these figures may significantly underestimate the costs of the PMTA process.

+156. In addition to achieving regulatory approval, a new entrant would need to: (i) develop or acquire a product; (ii) manufacture the product at quality and scale; (iii) sell the product; (iv) develop a distribution system; and (v) develop a marketing plan, including a plan to secure shelf space in retail outlets.

-- 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 - 158.
-Existing Closed-System E-Vapor competitors cannot effectively replace the lost competition because: (i) they lack Altria's brand strength to secure favorable shelf space at retailers; (ii) they lack the substantial resources Altria had at its disposal to commit to e-vapor research and development as well as to pursuing regulatory approval; or (iii) the FDA's enforcement of restrictions on E-Liquid flavors has negatively impacted the competitive presence of Closed-System E-Vapor competitors other than JLI, who had voluntarily discontinued its flavors earlier. - 159.
-Open-tank products manufacturers are not likely to replace the lost competition, in part because the impending PMTA deadline will likely cause many of them to shut down, and because they are largely sold in the separate "vape shop" sales channel and would not likely be able to expand rapidly into convenience stores, where Closed-System E-Vapor are typically sold. - Defendants' unlawful conduct eliminated competition in the relevant market and deprived Plaintiff and the Class of the benefits of free and unrestrained competition that the antitrust laws were designed to ensure.
+157. Existing Closed-System E-Vapor competitors cannot effectively replace the lost competition because: (i) they lack Altria's brand strength to secure favorable shelf space at retailers; (ii) they lack the substantial resources Altria had at its disposal to commit to e-vapor research and development as well as to pursuing regulatory approval; or (iii) the FDA's enforcement of restrictions on E-Liquid flavors has negatively impacted the competitive presence of Closed-System E-Vapor competitors other than JLI, who had voluntarily discontinued its flavors earlier.

+158. Open-tank products manufacturers are not likely to replace the lost competition, in part because the impending PMTA deadline will likely cause many of them to shut down, and because they are largely sold in the separate "vape shop" sales channel and would not likely be able to expand rapidly into convenience stores, where Closed-System E-Vapor are typically sold.

+159. Defendants' unlawful conduct eliminated competition in the relevant market and deprived Plaintiff and the Class of the benefits of free and unrestrained competition that the antitrust laws were designed to ensure.